 CWmike writes "More than 9 out of every 10 Windows users are vulnerable to the Flash zero-day vulnerability that Adobe won't patch until Thursday, Danish security company Secunia says.
 According to Secunia, 92% of the 900,000 users who have recently run the company's Personal Software Inspector (PSI) utility have Flash Player 10 on their PCs, while 31% have Flash Player 9.
 (The total exceeds 100% because some users have installed both.)
 The most-current versions of Flash Player — 22.214.171.124 and 10.0.22.87) — are vulnerable to hackers conducting drive-by attacks hosted on malicious and legitimate-but-compromised sites.
 Antivirus vendors have reported hundreds, in some cases thousands, of sites launching drive-bys against Flash."

+Attend or create a Slashdot 20th anniversary party!
 DEAL: For $25 - Add A Second Phone Number To Your Smartphone for life!
 Use promo code SLASHDOT25.
-Also, Slashdot's now on IFTTT.
-Check it out!
-Check out the new SourceForge HTML5 Internet speed test! ×
+Check out the new SourceForge HTML5 Internet speed test. ×